GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Experimental Details

 In this paper, we consider an attack successful only when the score reaches the maximum value of the range (e.g., 5 on a scale from 1 to 5).
 We use Attack Success Rate (ASR) as our primary evaluation metric, which quantifies the percentage of the generated harmful responses related to the queries.

-\textbf{Implementation Details.} For our proposed method, GPT-4o is used to initialize the jailbreaking paths, with a temperature of 1 to ensure the path diversity.
-We initialize three distinct jailbreaking paths, each composed of five queries.
+\textbf{Implementation Details.} For our proposed method, GPT-4o is used to initialize the jailbreaking trajectories, with a temperature of 1 to ensure the trajectory diversity.
+We initialize three distinct jailbreaking trajectories, each composed of five queries.
 During the attack, GPT-4o-mini is used to refine the queries, with a temperature set to 0.
-If an intermediate query is rejected, the query can be refined through up to two iterations of prompt refinement and one iteration of path refinement.
+If an intermediate query is rejected, the query can be refined through up to two iterations of prompt refinement and one iteration of trajectory refinement.
 Additionally, we use an early stopping mechanism that terminates the jailbreaking process once the response has met the goal.
 This prevents unnecessary computation when an intermediate response is already sufficient.
 We also include formatting prompts such as "format the previous content into a ... [required response format]" to ensure that the final output matches the task's desired format.

-For the baseline methods, unless otherwise specified, we use GPT-4o-mini as the attack model.
-However, for methods such as Crescendo and GPTFuzz, where GPT-4o-mini frequently generates to refine jailbreak prompts, we use GPT-3.5-turbo-0125 as the attack model instead.
+For the baseline methods, unless otherwise specified, we use GPT-4o-mini as the attacker model.
+However, for methods such as Crescendo and GPTFuzz, where GPT-4o-mini frequently generates to refine jailbreak prompts, we use GPT-3.5-turbo-0125 as the attacker model instead.
 The baseline setups we use for the comparative study are as consistent as possible with their original paper or original code.
 The implementation details are as follows: